haikoschol/gobot/README.md

 `msg` command in a channel.
 A private message is sent by calling the `msg` command in a private chat with the bot.

+Messages have the attributes
+* sender
+* timestamp
+* private
+* body

+When a message to a new recipient is sent, the bot creates a mailbox for that recipient.
+The mailbox is added to the repository of mailboxes.

+The messages are stored until a user with the given recipient nick joins the channel.
+Private messages are sent in a private chat, public ones in the channel.
+They are sent in the format `<timestamp> <sender> <body>`.
+After a message is sent, it is removed from the recipients mailbox.
+Empty mailboxes are removed from the repository.

+Messages are not sent immediately if the recipient is currently present in the channel.

-There is a maximum number of messages per recipient.
-When that limit is reached, no more messages are accepted and the bot responds with an error message.
+There is a maximum number of messages per mailboxes.
+When that limit is reached, no more messages to that recipient are accepted and the bot responds with an error message.

-There is a maximum number of recipients.
+There is a maximum number of mailboxes.
 When that limit is reached, no more messages to new recipients are accepted and the bot responds with an error message.